Education and Training Calendar

 To kick off the new COWA vision that recognizes all onsite water resources, we are pleased to hold this event in collaboration with the LEJ Eco Center in San Francisco.
 In this program we will discuss the opportunities and concerns around rainwater harvesting, storm water management and grey water reclamation/reuse and it’s benefits/impacts to onsite wastewater treatment.
 All water resources are relevant and COWA believes the integrated approach is the wave of the future.

-New this year COWA Soils, Hydrogeology and Site Assessment
+New this year COWA Soils, Hydrogeology, and Site Evaluation

 Developed and delivered by COWA’s own Nick Weigel this over view of the basics of designing Low Pressure Pipe and Drip Dispersal systems is adapted from CIDWT materials and will help all practitioners better understand the importance of soil application rates and even distribution of primary and advanced treated effluent.
 The program includes materials from the California Wastewater Training & Research Center and the Consortium of Institutes for Decentralized Wastewater Treatment.